giladturok/giladturok.github.io/_pages/about.md

 - AI4Science
 - Sampling & statistical inference

-Previously I interned at **Uber** machine learning and spent two wonderful years at the **Flatiron Institute** working with Dr. Bob Carpenter.
+Previously I interned at **Uber** machine learning and spent two wonderful years at the **Flatiron Institute** with Dr. Bob Carpenter.
 I also graduated from **Columbia University** with a B.A. in Applied Mathematics.

 I'm interested in many topics outside of research: philosophy, fitness/health, comedy, open source software, etc. I love when people reach out -- so please do!